borisbokan/flubo_calc/README.md

 Basic computation from some of mine projects.
 For now nothing special, this is my first package I made, and if someone thinks it useful, let it use.
 I keep working on this from time to time.

+p.s.
+This is a result of learning how to make my own packages.

 author: FLubo
 http: https://sites.google.com/view/borisbokan-en/home
 emailto: borisbokan@gmail.com